 Filip Devos in Dagblad De Standaard (Daily Newspaper), Belgium – 5 October 1995:

-“Especially because of the many variations in perspective and the smooth style, Michael’s Circle reads very easy.
+“Especially because of the many variations in perspective and the smooth style, Michael’s Cloak reads very easy.
 It has become a moving and fascinating account, a small document humain.”

 “…a serene reconstruction…”